USC Chan Sensory Integration Continuing Education (CE) Certificate Program

 Frequently Asked Questions

 The USC Sensory Integration CE Certificate program was designed by occupational therapists with occupational therapists as the primary target audience.
 Occupational therapists who have graduated from an occupational therapy program that is recognized/approved by a government agency in the country of education are eligible for the full course series and certificate.
-OT students may take the 3 foundational courses (CE Course 1, CE Course 2, and CE Course 3), but may not take any of the special topics courses and receive the USC Sensory Integration CE Certificate until they have graduated from an occupational therapy program.
+OT students may take all the courses, but will not receive the USC Sensory Integration CE Certificate until they have graduated.

 Yes, physical therapists and speech therapists who have graduated from a physical therapy or speech therapy program that is recognized/approved by a government agency in the country of education are eligible for the full course series and certificate.
 Because the courses are designed with occupational therapists in mind, OTs are given priority in course registration, and a limited number of physical and speech therapists may be admitted.